7: A Salowe Vision

 If Uzi survived to put in more work on her gun, she needed to fix this cooldown.
 She was helpless.
 Uzi was sick of feeling helpless.
 She dodged more pincers and tendrils, and followed after J, but J could fly, and honestly, staying too close to a murder drone mid-combat was a terrible idea.
 Her other ideas were worse, though.

-V’s jaw unhinged, and the Absolute Solver dragged corpses into a deconstructed maw, tearing apart and integrating the matter.
-It had the advantage of multitasking – J couldn’t pause to restock on oil.
+V’s jaw unhinged, and the Solver of the Absolute Fabric dragged corpses into a deconstructed maw, tearing apart and integrating the matter.
+It had the advantage of multitasking — J couldn’t pause to restock on oil.

 “I’ve been thinking about it.
 Disassembly drones have two modes of regeneration — passive, nanites restoring a locally cached state, and active, with instructions from the OS.”

 “But I blew up your head,” Uzi said.
 Not a counterargument, but completing the other drone’s line of thought.
 She’d figured it out.
 “No simple cache could recover your mind, and there was no OS remaining to dispatch the instructions.
-There has to be third mode – an autorun program of last resort.”
+There has to be third mode — an autorun program of last resort.
+Within the core itself!”

 “Well-reasoned, for a barely sentient toaster.”